CodeJawn/racemates/README.md

 The code is modular and intended for clarity and ease of modification:

 * **`telemetry_listener.py`** – Responsible for connecting to iRacing via `pyirsdk`, monitoring session state, and emitting Qt signals with pro driver lists.
 It runs on a background thread and checks the `SessionState` variable to see when the session is `4` (race)【284833693424139†L38-L45】 and `IsOnTrack` to ensure the player is on track.
 It extracts the `UserID`/`UserName` fields from `DriverInfo.Drivers`【137150626052293†L145-L152】.
-* **`prolist_manager.py`** – Downloads the pro driver list from a remote JSON file and caches it locally.
+* **`prolist_manager.py`** – Downloads the pro driver list (including descriptions) from a remote JSON file and caches it locally.
 It refreshes the cache once per day by default.
 The cache and last update timestamp are stored in the same directory as other configuration files.
 * **`config_manager.py`** – Handles reading and writing configuration data (window position and last pro list refresh time) to a JSON file.
 On Windows it stores data under `%APPDATA%\RaceMates`.
 * **`overlay.py`** – Implements the transparent overlay using PySide6.
 It listens for driver list updates and updates its UI accordingly.
 The overlay can be dragged anywhere; releasing the mouse saves the new position via `config_manager`.
 * **`main.py`** – Parses command‑line arguments, sets up the application and its components, and starts the Qt event loop.
 Pass `--refresh-pro` to force an immediate refresh of the pro driver list on startup.
+* **`scripts/list_drivers.py`** – Utility script to list all drivers in the current iRacing session, useful for building or testing your pro driver list.

 If you wish to contribute or extend the project (e.g. add a settings dialog, more visual customisation, or integration with other sims), please open a pull request.